Welcome to BrightLocal’s latest Local Consumer Review Survey

 - 25% of people have to believe the reviews are authentic before they trust them as much as personal recommendations

 While people would once just tell friends and family about their experiences with local businesses, it’s now the norm for people to share these opinions more widely online.
-A significant 85% of consumers trust online reviews as much as personal recommendations if they meet criteria such as number of reviews or type of business.
+A significant 85% of consumers trust online reviews as much as personal recommendations if they meet criteria such as the number of reviews or type of business.
 This has risen from 84% in 2016.

-Just 15% of respondents said that they trust personal recommendations more than online reviews, with 12% of these skeptical about online reviews.
+Just 15% of respondents said that they trust personal recommendations more than consumer reviews, with 12% of these skeptical about online reviews.
 This shows that although trust in reviews is at an all-time high, review platforms need to do more to encourage faith in review scores and convince this minority that reading reviews is a reliable way of assessing the quality of a business.

 20% of respondents are only willing to trust reviews as much as their peers’ endorsements if there is more than one review present.
 A further 25% only trust reviews as much as recommendations if they believe they’re authentic, meaning a significant number of consumers are suspicious of the validity of claims made online.

-For consumers to continue to trust online reviews as much as the recommendations of peers, the top review sites must focus on building an unbiased base of reviewers, and reacting quickly to those posting inauthentic reviews.
+For consumers to continue to trust online reviews as much as the recommendations of peers, the top review sites must focus on building an unbiased base of reviewers, and react quickly to those posting inauthentic reviews.
 Businesses, too, can limit the impact of unjust or false claims by closely monitoring reviews.
 This enables them to react more quickly, taking all feedback on board politely and professionally, and notifying review platforms of any fake reviews found.

-Q15.
 Have you ever left a local business an online review?

 *Consumers were allowed to select a maximum of two answers.